JTJL/jet20/README.rst

 Jet20 is a GPU Powered LP & QP solver.
 It provides three main features:

-- a frontend for modeling Lp & QP problem easily
+- A frontend for modeling Lp & QP problem easily
-- a GPU powered backend which impliments primal dual interior point method
+- A GPU powered backend which impliments primal dual interior point method, written by pytorch
 - Modular design, easy to extend

 .. note::